sedzinfo/workingfunctions/docs/reference/generate_multiple_responce_vector.md

-# Generate multiple responce vector
+# Generate a multiple response vector

-Generate multiple responce vector
+Creates a character vector where each element contains a comma-separated string of randomly sampled categories, simulating multiple response survey data.

 ## Usage